Membership

 You play on a course which might have 9 or 18 holes with each hole presenting a different challenge in shape, elevation and obstacles.
 Some will be tree lined, others might be over water or under a low canopy.
 You’ll learn different shots and strategies in no time and be rattlin’ chains from far out.

-Huge disc golf education programs like EDGE are spreading the word in junior sport whilst national and international top level athletes compete at the bleeding edge of the sport with media coverage like never before.
+Huge disc golf education programs like EDGE are spreading the word in junior sport whilst national and international top level athletes compete at the edge of the sport with media coverage like never before.